breuerfelix/breuerfelix.github.io/_posts/24-11-17-scheduled-overprovisioning.md

                   kubectl scale deployment overprovisioning --replicas=0
 ```

-Thats it!
-No Helmchart, no custom operator, just some basic Kubernetes resources.
+That's it!
+No Helm chart, no custom operator, just some basic Kubernetes resources.